 Students must meet with a member of the Admissions Team to be considered for acceptance into our programs.
 The Admissions Team member will ascertain the prospective students' ability to enroll in a program during the admissions process.
 MyComputerCareer will determine acceptance into any offered program.
 The decision to allow a student to enroll in the program will also be guided by the standards for each State below.
-The CSS and CSE program have prerequisite requirements that are outlined on page 24.
-Any prospective student who has a special needs request or accommodation must submit the request in writing via email to their Admissions Advisor/Director prior to enrollment to determine if the school can accommodate the request.
+Additionally, a student will need a government issued ID to verify identity and pass an internet speed test to ensure network and personal computers are adequate.
+2MB upload and download is the minimum.
+The CSS and CSE program have prerequisite requirements that are outlined in the "Enrollment Prerequisites" section on page 26.
+Any prospective student who has a special needs request or accommodation must submit the request in writing via email to their Admissions Advisor prior to enrollment to determine if the school can accommodate the request.